 Like Modbus RTU or ASCII, Modbus TCP is a variant of the Modbus protocol.
 Modbus TCP is a communication protocol that allows two or more devices to communicate via an IP network.
-Unlike Modbus serial link, Modbus TCP is not based on a hierarchical structure but a client/server model.
+Unlike the Modbus serial link, the Modbus TCP is not based on a hierarchical structure but a client/server model.

 Modbus TCP is an open Industrial IP network specified as an RFC Internet standard.
 It can also be known as Modbus TCP/IP.

 The transfer of information between a Modbus client and server starts when:

 - The client sends a request to the server to transfer data, execute a command, or perform one of many other possible functions.